 Now that we have a basic understanding of 3D printing and its evolution, let’s delve into the mechanics of how 3D printing actually works.
 At its core, 3D printing involves three key components: the design file, the printer, and the material.

 The printer itself is responsible for translating the digital design into a physical object.
 It follows a layer-by-layer process, building the object from the bottom up, based on the instructions provided by the design file.
+Model makers use 3D printers to bring digital designs to life, allowing for intricate designs and efficient model creation that supports various architectural workflows.
 The printer precisely deposits or fuses material, as per the chosen printing technique, to create each layer, gradually building the complete object.

 Finally, the material used in 3D printing can range from polymers and thermoplastics to metals, ceramics, and even food.
 The choice of material depends on the specific requirements of the design, such as strength, durability, flexibility, or aesthetic properties.
 As technology progresses, new materials are continuously being developed, further expanding the possibilities for architectural applications.